coditori/highly-skilled-job-offers/README.md

 - computer programming and coding

 ## 5- Mock Interview
-Find a collegue or frriend and have a mock interview with her/him
+Find a collegue or freind and have a mock interview with her/him
 ## 6- The Interview itself
 Companies have different structure some will start by a personal human resource interview and some will drop you an online assignment first but there are usually three parts.
 #### Introduction call